szczyglis-dev/py-gpt/docs/source/context.rst

 .. important::
    The internal ``tmp`` directory always remains in the base profile workdir.
-   ``img``, ``capture`` and ``upload`` also remain in their normal base-profile locations unless ``Store images, captures, and uploads in the data directory`` is enabled.
+   ``img``, ``capture`` and ``upload`` also remain in their normal base-profile locations unless ``Store images, captures, and uploads in the workdir data directory`` is enabled.
 When that option is enabled, those three directories follow the active project data workdir.